CrystalFerrai/IcarusMods/readme.md

 **Fuel Consumption**

 A full can of biofuel will last 8 hours 20 minutes in a generator, double the vanilla time of 4 hours 10 minutes.

+## No Plant Fatigue
+Removes plant fatigue from crop plots for all plants except "strange plants".
+Note that the Fatigue debuff will still appear, but it will stay at -100%, meaning it does not do anything.